MJSafwan/coroutines-in-C/README.md

 # Example

-The 'main.c' file shows an example of how the coroutine functionality works by implementing a simple scheduler.
+The 'example.c' file shows an example of how the coroutine functionality works.
+The file 'scheduler.c' implements a simple scheduler that handles yielding, asynchronous sleeping, and awaiting other routines.

 # Building